 Yoshida BY, Araujo RLC, Farah JFM, Goldenberg A. Is it possible to achieve the same oncological approach in urgent surgery for colon cancer?
 World J Clin Oncol 2022; In press

-Core Tip: The oncological radicality was compared between patients submitted to elective and urgent surgery for colon cancer.
-189 patients with nonmetastatic colorectal cancer who were submitted to surgical resection as the first therapeutic approach were included over two years in a single institution.
+Core Tip: The oncological radicality was compared between patients undergoing elective and urgent surgery for colon cancer.
+A total of 189 patients with nonmetastatic colorectal cancer who underwent surgical resection as the first therapeutic approach were included over two years in a single institution.
 The analysis of the oncological principles of the surgery, including the longitudinal margins of resection and the number of resected lymph nodes, revealed no statistical difference between elective and urgent surgeries.
-Therefore, it is possible to respect the oncological principles of colorectal surgery in urgency as well as in elective cases.
+Therefore, the oncological principles of colorectal surgery should be followed in urgency as well as in elective cases.

 INTRODUCTION

-Colorectal cancer (CRC) is a worldwide leading cause of cancer, representing 1 148 515 new cases a year[1].
+Colorectal cancer (CRC) is a leading cause of cancer worldwide, representing 1 148 515 new cases a year[1].
 Although many signs of progress in early detection and systemic treatment have been achieved, surgical resection remains the only curative-intent treatment for localized colon cancer[2].
-Therefore, this surgery must respect some basic principles to be considered oncologically adequate[3].
-Considering the inherent difficulty of urgent cases, mostly presenting with obstruction or bleeding, impact in surgical morbidity, the achievements ofoncological outcomes seem to be risked in this situation.
+Therefore, the basic principles of surgery should be oncologically adequate[3].
+Considering the inherent difficulty of urgent cases, mostly presenting with obstruction or bleeding, and surgical morbidity, the achievement of good oncological outcomes seems to be challenging.
 Thus, this study aimed to compare oncological radicality and surgical outcomes between patients who underwent colectomy for colon cancer in urgent or elective procedures.

 MATERIALS AND METHODS